Islamic school seeks to steer sons of militants to new path

 Share via Email

-SEI MENCIRIM, Indonesia — A former Islamic militant in Indonesia who says he regrets his past has opened up a school for the children of extremists with the hope of steering them away from the paths of their fathers.
+SEI MENCIRIM, Indonesia — The slim boys in Muslim caps and robes at the Al Hidayah Islamic boarding school are grinning bolts of energy who love football, need a little coaxing to do their math and

+Their school, like many in rural Indonesia, started as a modest affair with a dusty yard, spartan sleeping quarters and an open-air classroom with a dirt floor and corrugated iron roofing.
+The boys, though, have been spoken to roughly by villagers, the school's banners and billboards trampled and burned, and its head teacher reported to police.

-Al Hidayah Islamic boarding school has 20 pupils.
-Nearly half of their fathers were killed in police raids, and in some cases the children witnessed the deaths.
+The 20 pupils are the sons of Islamic militants, reviled by most Indonesians for killings and other acts of violence that they justified with distorted interpretations of Islam.
+Nearly half of the boys' fathers were killed in police raids, and in some cases the children witnessed the deaths.
 Most of the other fathers are in prison for terrorism

-The children of militants are often traumatized by radicalism and shunned by society.
-School founder Khairul Ghazali estimates there are about 2,000 sons and daughters of killed or imprisoned militants in the country.

-Indonesian authorities support Ghazali's mission and have helped sway villagers who were initially wary of the school's founder and its students.
+Al Hidayah's founder, Khairul Ghazali, is a former radical preacher whose involvement in militancy stretches back decades.
+Nowadays, the soft-spoken 52-year-old professes to be a changed man who wants to atone by preventing his young charges, who were ostracized and taunted at mainstream schools, from becoming the next generation of Indonesian jihadists.
+His three sons attend the school.

+A turning point, he said, came in 2010 when anti-terror police raided his home and shot dead two other militants, wanted for killing police officers, in front of him, his wife and children.
+In prison, he dwelt on his decades of jihad and in the hours spent poring over the